 - Learning disabilities

-- Low-set ears, wide set eyes or cleft palate (gap in roof of the mouth)
+- Low-set ears, wide-set eyes or cleft palate (gap in the roof of the mouth)

-- Hooded eyes, long face or a flat groove in upper lip
+- Hooded eyes, long face or a flat groove in the upper lip

 - Impaired hearing, vision, speech